Photo by Louise Major, UVic Photo Services

 Background: I completed my Ph.D. in Psychology in 2019 (University of Alberta) and a postdoc at McGill (2020-2021).

-Teaching: I teach a variety of courses at the University of Victoria, including social psychology, cultural psychology, psychology of migration, and statistics (see here).
+Teaching: I teach social psychology, cultural psychology, and psychology of migration at UVic (see here).

 Award: My honours and awards include winning the AERA Wilbert J. McKeachie Early Career Award for Motivation in Education Research (2023) and the International Association for the Psychology of Language Learning – Early Career Scholar Award (2024).
 My work has been funded by the Social Sciences and Humanities Research Council (SSHRC) and the Canadian Institutes of Health Research (CIHR), among others.